sindresorhus/execa/readme.md

 ---

-One of the maintainers [@ehmicky](https://github.com/ehmicky) is looking for a remote full-time position as a Node.js back-end lead, feel free to [contact him](https://www.mickael-hebert.com)!
+One of the maintainers [@ehmicky](https://github.com/ehmicky) is looking for a remote full-time position as a Node.js back-end lead.
+Feel free to [contact him](https://www.mickael-hebert.com)!

 ---